AdePrieelle/the-next-web-clone/README.md

-# New York Times Clone
+# The Next Web Clone

 This project is about cloning the thenextweb.com homepage: https://thenextweb.com/